-Mathematically, Date_sub function can also be written as below:
+Mathematically, the Date_sub function can also be written as below:

-The above syntax of date_sub() takes 2 arguments.
+The above syntax of date_sub() takes two arguments.
 They are:

 - start_date is the initial date or datetime value or beginning date.

-- Time expression is a string that is a time value that is to be subtracted from the startdate value.
-The unit is the time unit as for example, year, month, day etc.
+- A time expression is a string representing a time value subtracting from the start_date value.
+The unit is the time unit as year, month, day, etc.

-- Unit can be microseconds, seconds, minute, hour, week, month, year, quarter, second_microsecond, minute_microsecond, minute_second, hour_microsecond, hour_second, hour_minute, day_microsecond, day_second, day_minute, day_hour, year_month etc.
+- The unit can be microseconds, seconds, minutes, hours, weeks, months, years, quarters, second_microsecond, minute_microsecond, minute_second, hour_microsecond, hour_second, hour_minute, day_microsecond, day_second, day_minute, day_hour, year_month, etc.

-The following statement uses the date_sub () function to subtract 2 day from the may 24 2020:
+The following statement uses the date_sub () function to subtract two days from May 24, 2020:

 Examples of MySQL DATE_SUB()

-Below the examples mentioned for better understanding :
+Below are the examples mentioned for better understanding :

 Select date_sub('2020-05-24',interval 2 day) AS result;